-Soil blocks were first developed in Holland as a more efficient method for starting seedlings or transplants; and extensive research in European countries has shown transplants grown in them are superior to transplants grown in containers.
-I’m for anything that’s more efficient and gets better results, so we’re starting seedlings this year using soil blocks.
+We started using soil blocks to start garden seedlings several years ago, and really think they help us grow strong, stocky transplants that get off to a super start in the garden.
+Soil blocks were first developed in Holland as a more efficient method for starting seedlings or transplants, and extensive research in European countries has shown transplants grown in them are superior to transplants grown in containers.

-Soil blocks are made from a growing medium (seed starting soil mix) that has been compressed into a block by using a forming tool.
-When the blocks are formed, a slight depression is left in the top of each soil block; and one seed is typically placed in the indentation for each transplant desired.
-Using soil blocks for growing transplants has several advantages over traditional container grown transplants:
+Soil blocks are made using a seed starting soil mix that is compressed into a block by a forming tool.
+When the blocks are formed, a slight depression is left in the top of each soil block, and one or two seeds are placed in the indentation for each transplant desired.
+The big advantages to using soil blocks (over traditional container grown transplants) are:

-1) Less expensive and faster -There are no containers used for the individual transplants thereby saving the cost of containers and also the hassle of dealing with them (I really don’t like cleaning up all those little containers each season).
+Less expensive and faster – there are no containers needed for the individual transplants thereby saving the cost of containers and the hassle of dealing with them.
 Further time is saved during seeding because a depression is already created in the block for the seed (you usually have to make a hole or depression in other systems), and in transplanting because you don’t have to remove all the little pots.

-4) More Varieties – Plants that are normally difficult to start indoors because they die from root shock can be successfully started with soil blocks.
-They include cucumbers, squash, watermelon, cantaloupe, corn, beets, and other “sensitive” or tap root type crops.
+More Varieties – Plants that are normally difficult to start indoors (because they die from root shock) can typically be successfully started with soil blocks.
+These include cucumbers, squash, watermelon, cantaloupe, corn, beets, and other “sensitive” or tap-root type crops.

-5) Quantity independent – Just a few soil blocks can be started or many soil blocks can be started; it’s not necessary to fill a whole tray of whatever system with seedlings.
+Quantity independent – Just a few soil blocks can be started or many soil blocks can be started, it’s not necessary to fill a whole tray of whatever system with seedlings.

-6) More Space Efficient – More transplants can be fit per square foot using the soil blocks as opposed to round pots.
+More Space Efficient – More transplants can be fit per square foot using the soil blocks as opposed to pots.

 The tools for forming the soil blocks do require an investment which is not insignificant; however, if they’re used for many seedlings over many years, the cost quickly becomes miniscule.
 Actually making the soil blocks consists of the following steps: